geraudmathe/Locomotive-fundamentals/README.md

 There is an empty partial meant to be overriden for additionnal css or js : ```_main_app_head.html.haml``` located in ```app/views/locomotive/shared/``` of the engine directory.
 Since it's the last one called in the ```<head>```, every css or js added here will override the other ones.

-And how override this partial ?
+How override this partial ?
 Well, Locomotive is build as a Rails engine, so you just need to create it in your main Rails app, because when a view is called, Rails first look for it in the main app, and then in the matching engine.
 We will add here a javascript tag reffering to our customized TinyMCE configuration.

 Let's proceed :